keen/keen-cli/README.md

 If not otherwise specified, the format of data from any source is assumed to be newline-delimited JSON.
 CSV and query string-like input is also supported.
 The associated params:

 + `--csv`: Specify CSV format.
 The first line must contain column names.
-Column names containing ".", such as "keen.timestamp", will be converted to nested properties.
+Column names containing `.`, such as `keen.timestamp`, will be converted to nested properties.
 + `--params`: Specify "params" format.
 Params format looks like `property1=value1&property2=value` etc.

 Various examples: